FarronF/limerick-council-meetings/meetings/2023/12/08-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 22nd September 2023.md

 The Chairman expressed concern at the increase in figures for the possession of drugs for personal use

-and for sale / supply and highlighted the need to retain the Specialist Drugs Units going forward.--- In relation to the Newcastle West area, Councillor O’Donoghue queried what measures would be taken
+and for sale / supply and highlighted the need to retain the Specialist Drugs Units going forward.
+---
+In relation to the Newcastle West area, Councillor O’Donoghue queried what measures would be taken

 to combat burglaries going into the Winter months.
 The Chief Superintendent stated that a number of